scds/text-analysis-2/object.md

 ![](assets/img/spacy-doc.png)

-In the above code, we create the `Doc` object as described earlier and assign it to the *doc* variable.
 If you would like to work with your own documents, simply change the *filename* variable to the name of your text file (verifying that it is also in the same folder as the ner.py script).

 Run the script (`F5`) and note the results in the console.
 Nothing much will happen but let us have a look at the top-right pane in Spyder that we have been ignoring thus far.
 Select the "Variable Explorer" tab and notice that we have three variable names and associated values: "doc," "filename" and "ner_text" that we created by running the script.